 Regarding the history of Father Buechel and the St Francis mission wori, I recommend as a useful bridging resource, a book "Lakota Names and Traditional Uses of Native Plants by Sicangu (Brule) People in the Rosebud Area, South Dakota, A Study Based on Father Eugene Buechel's Collection of Plants on Rosebud around 1920" 1980 by Dilwyn Rogers, Professor of Biology, Augustana College, Sioux Falls SD, c The Rosebud Educational Society Inc, St Francis SD.
 One of the plants that has been special over the years, English "Prairie turnip" in Lakota, translated in the book as "prairie rice" Lakota tinpsila.
 Perhaps from psin from wild rice, the most important food for energy for the Dakota people living in Minnesota .
 Albert White Hat descibed that during our visit to his home when Xiaosong notice the strand of tinpsala on the wall by the family kitchen and dining area.
 Funny to hear about rice on the prairie in this multicultural context.
 Pidamiya tunkashila.
 Thanks for the teaching>>

 Xie, Xie for Liu Xiaosong, ta shi wo de hao pengyou.
 He seems so happy and peaceful here on the prairie in November 2009.
-(I am just learning a little pinyan now to honor Xiaosong and his language.)
+(I was learning a little pinyin - putonghua in 2010-11 to honor Xiaosong and his language and people .Zhongguoren....)